 Children with bone cancer may require amputation more often than adults since their bones grow more.
 To avoid amputation, some children can be fitted for expandable joint prostheses that adjust as the skeleton grows.
 These prostheses require multiple operations to adjust bone length as the child grows.

-It’s important to remember that the operation that results in the most useful and strongest limb may be different from the one that gives the most normal appearance.
+It is important to remember that the operation that results in the most useful and strongest limb may be different from the one that gives the most normal appearance.
 If amputation is needed, rehabilitation that includes physical therapy can help maximize the patient’s physical functioning.
 Rehabilitation can also help a person cope with the social and emotional effects of losing a limb.
-Learn more about cancer surgery.

 Surgery alone is not usually enough treatment for patients with some bone cancers, particularly osteosarcoma.
-These cancers sometimes recur as distant metastases (most often in the lungs) that were most likely very small (only able to be seen with a microscope) when the person was diagnosed.
+These cancers sometimes recur as distant metastases, most often in the lungs, that were most likely only able to be seen with a microscope when the person was diagnosed.
 The use of chemotherapy has increased survival rates for people with some types of bone cancer.
 In addition, chemotherapy is often useful for treating cancer that has visibly spread at the time of diagnosis.

-Fast-growing bone cancer may be treated first with chemotherapy before surgery.
-This often reduces the size of the primary tumor and may destroy tiny areas of metastases if some of the cancer cells have spread to other areas.
+Fast-growing bone cancer is often treated with chemotherapy before surgery.
+This usually reduces the size of the primary tumor and may destroy tiny areas of metastases if some of the cancer cells have spread to other areas.